Mom’s Nanaimo Bars – Our Authentic Canadian Dessert

 This post may contain affiliate links.
 Please read our disclosure policy.

 Nanaimo bars are a classic Canadian dessert.
-This is Mom’s recipe, and it is a bit less sweet than most—which is a good thing!
-They are made with a graham crumb, coconut, and nut crust, then topped with a layer of buttery custard and finished with chocolate.
+This is Mom’s recipe, and it is a bit less sweet than most, which is a good thing!
+They are made with a graham-crumb, coconut, and nut crust, topped with a layer of buttery custard, and finished with chocolate.
 You’ll love this no-bake dessert!

 What is a Nanaimo bar?

-A Nanaimo bar is a classic Canadian dessert!
+A Nanaimo bar is one of my favorite classic Canadian desserts.
 While it’s spread all over Canada, it originated in the city of Nanaimo on Vancouver Island in British Columbia—just a hop away from The Endless Meal headquarters!
 These no-bake tasty treats are made by layering three distinct tiers: a crumbly base, a creamy custard middle, and a chocolate topping.
 The result is like a layered bar cookie.
 They are loved year-round and hold a special place as a festive-season staple in Canada.

 Tips for making the best Nanaimo bars

-Nanaimo bars are surprisingly simple to make, but there are a few hot tips that will help you along the way.
-Here are our top advice:
+Nanaimo bars are surprisingly easy to make, but a few simple tips will help ensure perfect layers every time:

 Mom’s Nanaimo Bars Recipe